AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 >[!TAB Code-based experiences]

-### Prerequisits
+### Prerequisites

-1. Make sure the [code-based channel](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/channels/code-based-experience/configure-code-based-channel/configure-code-based-channel-landing-page) has been configured.
+1. Make sure that the code-based channel has been configured.
-2. Ensure customer profiles and audiences are ready for targeting.
+2. Ensure that customer profiles and audiences are ready for targeting.

 ### Tutorials